oanda/apidocs/sections/getting_started.md

 # Getting Started Guide

-This guide will demonstrate different types of requests available through the API, along with examples and sample code of working projects written in various languages.
+This guide demonstrates different types of requests available through the API, along with examples and sample code of working projects written in various languages.

 Get real-time currency prices
 -----------------------------

-Prices of currencies, metals, and CFD's often change multiple times per second.
-You can use the OANDA API to get live prices down to the millisecond.
+Currencies, metals, and CFD prices are sometimes published multiple times per second.
+When you ask for a price, the OANDA API will respond within milliseconds.

 #### Example
 Get the current price of EUR/USD